larrytheliquid/specjure/README.md

 Updating
 --------

-If you already have the Git repository and jar file but the library has updated:
+If you already have the Git repository and jar file but want the latest version:

     git pull
     ant clean
     ant jar

 Basic Spec Definition
 ---------------------